 The Dordogne is one of the largest regions in France and certainly one of the most stunning, with numerous villages holding the title of 'Most Beautiful Village in France'.
-But with so much to see and do and likely only two weeks to do it...how should you tackle your Dordogne holiday.
+And with so much to see and do...how should you make the most of your Dordogne holiday?

-Here are our top tips to help you make the most of your time in the Dordogne and help you see and do as much as you can, whilst still making sure you enjoy that much needed 'holiday'.
+Here are our top tips to help you enjoy your time in the Dordogne, to see and do as much as you would like and enjoy that much needed holiday.

 Plan your days

 The great thing about the many attractions of the Dordogne is that due to their popularity you can book many of them in advance, either at the local tourist office or online.
 This lets you decided when to visit, know when you need to arrive at your chosen destination, and above all will reduce the amount of time you spend queueing.
 Another added bonus is that you can normally specify in which language you wish your tour to be.
 We'd recommend you stick to tours in your mother tongue where possible to ensure you get the most out of them.

 Try not to cram too much into one day.
 There are a lot of stairs in the Dordogne, either to enter or to leave the attraction, and in fact, some of the attractions are stairs!
 Give yourself plenty of time to enjoy each site or village, plus time for that all important coffee or ice cream.

 Keep plans reasonably flexible, a lot of the best attractions are things you come across along the way, so prepare to change!
 For example, a local potter, art studio or lesser known cave may catch your eye whilst you're en route to something else.

 Enjoy regional flavours